kangk1204/Octopus-toolkit2/doc/tutorial.rst

 .. image:: _static/Tutorial/Tutorial2.4.png

-Finally, Octopus-toolkit will automatically analyze massive data.
-You just have to wait for the results.
+Finally, Octopus-toolkit will automatically analyze the list of data.
+Sit back and relax until the results are out.

 .. _tutorial3: